pnnl/ruleset-checking-tool/docs/ruleset_functions/G311_exceptions/does_zone_meet_G3_1_1e.md

 	- set result to YES: `result = YES`
 	- we still need to signal if the zone is MAYBE a vestible.
 We only do this if the zone is eligible in all the other checks.
 So if the proposed zone is mechanically cooled, it doesn't matter if this is a vestibule or not: `if is_a_vestibule == MAYBE:`
 		- set result to MAYBE_VESTIBULE: result = `MAYBE_VESTIBULE`
-	- however, if there is transfer air into the space from an air conditioned zone, it is not eligible, so use the function does_zone_get_cooled_transfer_air to determine if the zone is passively cooled through transfer air: `if does_zone_get_cooled_transfer_air(B-RMI,zone_p.id):`
-		- set result to NO: `result = NO`

 **Returns** `result`